scalawithcats/scala-with-cats/src/pages/codata/data-codata.md

 }
 ```

 This isn't the pattern we used to represent `Bool` as codata, and it doesn't immediately appear to be useful.
-In a few chapters we'll see a use for this duality, but for now we'll leave it and move on.
+In a few chapters we'll see a use for this relationship, but for now we'll leave it and move on.

 The connection between `Bool` as data and `Bool` as codata comes from `fold`.
 We've already learned how to derive the `fold` for any algebraic data type.
 For `Bool`, defined as